bobgeorgethe3rd/bee/Bee Construction.md

 <Warning>

-Step 4 is an idea of how to secure the casing seam allowances down but may not be the best and does not need to be done so is optional.
-If you know of another way please let us know.
+Step 4 is only one possible way to secure the casing seam allowances, but it is optional.
+If you know of another way, please let us know.

 </Warning>
 <Tip>